 There are lots of tools available to you, and one of the most useful ones is a deposition.
 Depositions allow you to gather evidence first-hand from witnesses to form a better picture of the case.

-In today’s article, we’ll discuss deposition in law proceedings and why it's essential in any litigation process.
+In today’s article, we’ll discuss deposition in legal proceedings and why it's important in any litigation process.

 What is a Deposition?